-A Diverging Diamond interchange allows free-flowing turns when entering and exiting an interstate, eliminating the left turn against oncoming traffic and limiting the number of traffic signal phases.
-It is also easy to navigate, eliminates last-minute lane changes and provides better sight distance at turns, which results in fewer crashes.
+A diverging diamond interchange allows free-flowing turns when entering and exiting an interstate, eliminating the left turn against oncoming traffic and limiting the number of traffic signal phases.
+It is easy to navigate, eliminates last-minute lane changes, and provides better sight distance at turns, resulting in fewer crashes.

-For improvement projects, a Diverging Diamond interchange often uses the existing bridge structure and the existing right of way, which eliminates the cost of building new structures and purchasing additional right of way.
+For improvement projects, a diverging diamond interchange often uses the existing bridge structure and the existing right of way, eliminating the cost of building new structures and purchasing additional right of way.

-Because many of the existing interchange features remain intact, the Diverging Diamond interchange is often built in less time than it would take to build a new interchange and with significantly less impact to motorists.
+Because many existing interchange features remain intact, the diverging diamond interchange is often built in less time than it would take to build a new interchange and with significantly less impact to motorists.

-The United States’ first Diverging Diamond interchange opened to traffic in 2009 at the intersection of I-44 and MO 13 in Springfield, Missouri.
-The Missouri Department of Transportation built the interchange in about six months, while maintaining traffic at the location throughout construction.
+The first diverging diamond interchange in the U.S. opened in 2009 at an intersection of I-44 in Springfield, Missouri.
+The Missouri Department of Transportation built the interchange in about six months, maintaining traffic at the location throughout construction.